yangyating1998/FinanceNewsTopicModeling-Yahoo-Fox/README.md

 import `Pandas` as pd

 ## Output
-A dataframe with all current news from Yahoo Finance.
+Scrap-Yahoo: a dataframe with the most recent financial news from Yahoo Finance.

+Scrap-Fox: a dataframe with the most recent market news from Fox Business.